tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/API 管理/创建通用 API_intl_en.md

 ### Configuring basic frontend information
 - **API name**: name of the API you create, which must be unique within the current service and can contain up to 60 characters.
 - **Frontend type**: API Gateway supports two frontend types: HTTP and WebSocket.
- - HTTP: suitable for situations where the backend is integrated with HTTP, Mock, or a cloud function.
+ - HTTP: suitable for situations where the backend is connected with HTTP, Mock, or a cloud function.
- - WebSocket: suitable for situations where WebSocket is used for the business and the backend is integrated with WebSocket or a cloud function.
+ - WebSocket: suitable for situations where WebSocket is used for the business and the backend is connected with WebSocket or a cloud function.
+- **Request protocol**: API Gateway supports HTTP/HTTPS protocols in three modes: HTTP only, HTTPS only, and HTTP/HTTPS.
+-  **HTTP method**: you can select GET, POST, PUT, DELETE, or HEAD.
 - **URL path**: you can write a valid URL path as needed.
 If you need to configure a dynamic parameter in the path, please use `{}` to enclose the parameter name.
 For example, the `/user/{userid}` path declares the `userid` parameter in the path, which must be defined as a path-type input parameter.
 A query parameter does not need to be defined in the URL path.
 **Regular expression match is supported**.
 Taking `/user` as an example of the path:
  - `=/user`: indicates exact match.
 When there are multiple APIs with `/user`, APIs configured with `=/user` have the highest matching priority.